dmitriso/THme/README.md

 At this time the Personal Remedies API is also called to give recommendations on what herbal supplements will help the user for the chosen ailment.
 Three of the ailments return null so added custom answers had to be added.
 The user is not presented with the results right away.
 They are provided a button that, if they chose to see the results, will add the results to the DOM.

 The presented five strain recommendations are all active to being clicked on byu an event listener.
 When a strain is clicked on the flavors, positive and negative effects, and strain description will appear in the DOM.

-### Screenshots:
+The user is allowed to save the selected strain to local storage.

+When a user originally loads the page, if any strains are saved in local storage

+## Screenshots

 <hr />

+###### click to expand
 <details>
     <!--INDEX PAGE IMAGES-->
 	<tr>